ManojRamani/sample-agentic-platform/my-analysis/README.md

 ## License

-This script is released under the same license as the Amazon Bedrock Workshop repository.
+This library is licensed under the MIT-0 License.
+See the LICENSE file.